dinisvictor/rumos_bank_env/README.md

 ```

 ---

 # Packages

 Please go to the packages section in GitHub to see all the images.

+---

 # Final Considerations

-As a data analyst in training, this project was an great opportunity for me to go beyond my knowledge and try to build probably my first pipeline (long journey).
+As a data analyst in training, this project was an great opportunity for me to go beyond my knowledge and try to build probably my first pipeline.
+I must say it was a long journey and not an easy one.
 This project delivers a complete MLOps pipeline for credit default prediction, aligned with the requirements:

 - Track experiments reproducibly with MLflow